bibinmjose/dsgramner/docs/index.md

 ### What influences students performance the most?

-We defined an additional performance metric as 'performance' = average of ('Maths %', 'Reading %', 'Science %', 'Social %') to find which feature has the highest overall influence.
-A feature selection is performed and scores are calculated based on `SelectKBest` to evaluvate the relative importance of features.
+We addded an additional feature as 'performance' = average of ('Maths %', 'Reading %', 'Science %', 'Social %') to find which feature has the highest overall influence on student performance.
+A feature selection is performed based on `SelectKBest` to evaluvate the relative importance of features based on the scores.
 The top features were found for each category is given below.

 <div align = "center"><img src="./index_files/f1_heatmap.png"></div>